Appias albina (Boisduval, 1836)

 Stella Crossley

-These Caterpillars feed on the foliage of various species from the plant genus Capparis, including:
+These Caterpillars feed on the foliage of various plants from the genus Capparis, including:

 Appias albina